lapop-central/BarometroR_Web/pruebat.md

 ##
 ## data:  ing4r by ambito
 ## t = 5.4543, df = 14056, p-value = 5e-08
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group Urbano and group Rural is not equal to 0
 ## 95 percent confidence interval:
 ##  2.333228 4.950988
 ## sample estimates: